estuary/flow/site/docs/concepts/schemas.md

 # [1, 2], [3, 4, 5], [] => []
 ```

-Combining schema conditionals with annotations can be used to build
+You can combine schema conditionals with annotations to build
 [rich behaviors](../reference/reduction-strategies/composing-with-conditionals.md).

 ## `default` annotations